 If you’re convicted, you’re getting a week in jail minimum, and this time, you can’t get out of it by having a sleepover class at the community college.
 Jail time on a second drunk driving charge is 7 days to two years.

-If you’re convicted of a second DUI, they’re going to revoke your license for two years.
-For the first year of that, you won’t be able to get a TRL (temporary restricted license.)
-While you have no license, you will very probably be tempted to drive.
+If you’re convicted of a second DUI, they’re going to revoke your license for a year (unless you refused the test, at which point, it’s two years.)
+Get a TRL (temporary restricted license) as soon as you can.
+Do not drive until you get a valid license.
 It’s expensive and time-consuming to rely on other people for transportation, especially if you have kids and need to get them to school and you to work.
 Don’t do it.
-Driving while your license is suspended for OWI is a serious misdemeanor in itself.

 You’ll have to do a substance abuse evaluation fairly early on in this process — long before conviction happens.
 Before you get your license back, you’ll have to complete whatever treatment your evaluator recommends.

 The court can direct you to do inpatient treatment for drug or alcohol abuse if you’re convicted of a second DUI offense.